CtrlK

 Suggestions

-Replace entity-only listing with concrete action phrases, e.g., 'Create and update Jira issues, manage sprints and boards, add comments, assign users, search projects.'
+Replace the entity list with concrete actions, e.g., 'Create and update issues, manage sprints, search boards, add comments, assign users in Jira.'

 DimensionReasoningScore